royliao23/flask_proj/readme.md

 8. open the browser and check if it works

 Features:
-1. jwt is not needed AI Query System. just url:http://127.0.0.1:5000/
+1. jwt is not needed to AI Query System. just url:http://127.0.0.1:5000/
-2. http://127.0.0.1:5000/data is a secure endpoint, it needs jwt token which can be gnerated after login with hardcoded user.
+2. http://127.0.0.1:5000/data is a secure endpoint, it needs jwt token which can be generated after login with hardcoded user.
 With token available and send with header, it works.
 I tested this in Postman